 Instructions

 - Cut the cabbage into sections.
-Keep all of the pieces except for the core (middle of the cabbage.
+Keep all of the pieces except for the core (middle of the cabbage) and stems.

 - Mix in seasonings and allow to cook for about 10 more minutes or until cabbage has cooked down (all of the cabbage has become soft/wilted/tender).